 After dealing with the death of a spouse, the last thing you may want to do is eat.
 Unfortunately, avoiding food will undermine your overall health.
 For some, eating alone can be a chore.
-What is it about being alone that makes it difficult to eat healthfully?
-And what are some ways you can make sure you get the nutrients that you need?
+Being alone can make it difficult to eat healthfully, but there are ways you can make sure you get the nutrients that you need.

 The Challenges Of Eating Alone

 Adjusting to a new living situation after the death of a spouse may lead to poor nutrition.
 Eating alone poses many challenges to achieving a nutritionally sound diet.
 For one, food simply tastes better when you are enjoying it with someone you love.
 In our society, food is not just about sustenance, but also about the pleasurable experience of mealtime.
 When you have the luxury of enjoying someone’s company at meals, mealtime becomes that much more pleasurable.
 When you suddenly find yourself eating alone, you may not enjoy your meals as much as you once did.